Digoxin on the Electrocardiogram

 The therapeutic range of digoxin is very narrow so digoxin toxicity is a frequent and potentially lethal complication.

 Digoxin toxicity can generate a wide variety of arrhythmias.
-It can present severe bradyarrhythmias as well such as Ventricular Tachycardia or Atrial Fibrillation.
+It can present severe bradyarrhythmias as well such as ventricular tachycardias or atrial fibrillation.

 Its treatment involves the suspension of medications, correction of associated electrolyte disorders and, in severe cases, the administration of anti-digoxin immunotherapy and dialysis.